-When the joint owner of a motor vehicle gratuitously transfers his or her interest to the other joint owner(s) of the vehicle, the transaction is exempt from the motor vehicle excise tax.
+The gratuitous transfer of a motor vehicle registered in the names of two or more joint owners to one or more of the joint owners is exempt from the sales tax on motor vehicles.
 Without this exemption, the tax on the transfer of a motor vehicle without monetary consideration would be based on the average value of similar vehicles.